stettberger/versuchung/doc/intro.rst

 parser to override the default experiment input parameters.

-Every experiment inherits from the :py:class:`~versuchung.experiment.Experiment` class to gain the basic structure for parameter handling and running the experiment.
-After that the member variable :py:attr:`~versuchung.experiment.Experiment.inputs` defines a :py:class:`dict` of the input parameters.
-In this case two such input parameters are defined ``"input_key"`` and ``"input_value"``, which are both of type :py:class:`~versuchung.types.String` and have a specified default value.
+Every experiment inherits from the :class:`~versuchung.experiment.Experiment` class to gain the basic structure for parameter handling and running the experiment.
+After that the member variable :attr:`~versuchung.experiment.Experiment.inputs` defines a :class:`dict` of the input parameters.
+In this case two such input parameters are defined ``"input_key"`` and ``"input_value"``, which are both of type :class:`~versuchung.types.String` and have a specified default value.
 This default value is used if no argument is given on the command line.
-The attribute :py:attr:`~versuchung.experiment.Experiment.outputs` defines the output parameter ``"output_file"`` which is of type :py:class:`~versuchung.types.File` with the filename ``"output"``.
+The attribute :attr:`~versuchung.experiment.Experiment.outputs` defines the output parameter ``"output_file"`` which is of type :class:`~versuchung.types.File` with the filename ``"output"``.
 So in the experiment output there will be a file called *output*.

-The :py:meth:`~versuchung.experiment.Experiment.run` method is the hearth of every experiment.
+The :meth:`~versuchung.experiment.Experiment.run` method is the hearth of every experiment.
 It is called when all input parameters are gathered and experiment enviroment is set up.
 In this ``SimpleExperiment`` the input parameters are simply concatenated and